My employee is refusing to return to work. What can we do?

 An employee may state that they are not attending work because it is not safe to do so.
 It may amount to a protected disclosure if an employee states that they consider that someone’s health and safety is likely to be endangered.

 The employer should distinguish between the employee disclosing that their health and/or safety may be in danger, and the employee refusing to work.
 They should listen to the employee’s concerns and address them, and if the employer does decide to withhold the employee’s salary or instigate disciplinary proceedings, it should be clear that this is in relation to the employee failing to attend work and not because they raised concerns.
+Again, an employer should tread carefully when such action and we strongly recommend that legal advice is taken prior to taken any action.

 An employer may find the ACAS guidance on this matter useful, it can be found on the ACAS website.